Feminist rhetoric: Methodology in rhetoric studies

+Glenn argues that while women have legal equality, it does not translate to social equality.
+That is, even though women have gained suffrage, their voices still are not always heard.
+She claims that other rhetoricians are employing rhetorical feminism when they deliver messages that promote inclusivity, human rights and social justice, and mutual understanding.
+She defines rhetorical feminism as "a set of tactics that multiplies rhetorical opportunities in terms of who counts as a rhetor, who can inhabit an audience, and what those audiences can do."
+Glenn writes that when implemented, rhetorical feminism is inclusive, representative, and democratic.
+She also states that rhetorical feminism's key distinguishing feature is that it is "anchored in hope," meaning that rhetorical feminists take into account evidence that does not look good and use their hope to look beyond the facts in order to create new possibilities.

+Other methodologies that have been closely studied in women's rhetoric are "writing women in" to rhetorical canons approach the "challenging rhetorical challenges" approach.
+The feminist methodology "writing women in" is an approach that focuses on including women in narratives that have been left out of previous contributions to feminist rhetoric.
+It is a call for historians to make women's stories a centric focus who have been excluded or simply looked over.
+Additionally, intersectional feminist methods can be applied throughout the history of research and writing.
+However, some scholars argue both approaches have limitations.

 Global narratives

 Feminist rhetoric is the study of persuasive communication that focuses on the social, political, cultural, and economic inequalities of genders.
 Specifically, transnational feminists such as Chandra Talpade Mohanty have addressed "how women's lives are shaped by national boundaries and histories of colonialism."
 Feminist rhetorical scholars ask questions of how rhetoric, writing studies, and social change intersect, or may be influenced by politics, the economy, religions, cultures, and education.
-A key term used in this field is "transnationality", defined as the culture of one nation moving through borders to another nation.
+A key term used in this field is "transnationality," defined as the culture of one nation moving through borders to another nation.
 It is used with the terms cultural hybridity and intertextuality, which continue the theory of cultures, texts, and ideas mixing with one another.
 In rhetorical feminist Cheryl Glenn's article, The Language of Rhetorical Feminism, Anchored in Hope, Glenn discusses how rhetoric has expanded to be more inclusive, and how democratic power lies in challenging systems that are not just, engaging citizens of global communities, and expanding accessibility.
 In doing so, we allow more people, including those who have been marginalized, to be involved in the democratic process which makes for a system that is more just.